-Lake James Environmental Association (LJEA) was originally formed in 1973 to oppose the construction of a proposed waste water treatment plant designed to discharge three million gallons of treated sewage daily into the Catawba River just upstream of Lake James.
-As a result of our successful opposition, the Environmental Protection Agency (EPA) issued an environmental impact statement concluding that there was no technical justification for this location and denied the discharge permit.
+- Preservation - In 1973, LJEA was formed to oppose the construction of a proposed wastewater treatment plant designed to discharge three million gallons of treated sewage daily into the Catawba River just upstream of Lake James.
+As a result of our successful opposition, the Environmental Protection Agency (EPA) issued an environmental impact statement, concluding there was no technical justification for this location and denying the discharge permit.
 The plant was relocated outside the watershed; a huge win for the water quality, flora and fauna, and human residents of the watershed and Lake James.
 Since 1973, LJEA has been a strong advocate for water quality and quantity issues that threaten our watershed.
 LJEA advocates for counties in our watershed to develop ordinances that protect our shoreline, has been active in monitoring discharge permits, zoning, and legislation, and regularly attends public hearings to speak on behalf of our watershed.
 LJEA was also instrumental in reducing an interbasin transfer proposal that would have severely impacted lake levels and the health of the Upper Catawba River basin.